-Generally in Windows, permissions helps us to keep content private or public.
+Generally in Windows, permissions help us to keep content private or public.
 Thus it is very easy for us that we assign such permissions to our files and folders, such that others may invoke or not, according to the requirement.
 The permissions for folders/files can be changed with right-click on folders/files and selecting Properties.
-From here by switching to Security tab, we can configure the permissions.
+From here by switching to the Security tab, we can configure the permissions.

-However, sometimes due to clash of permissions or incorrect settings, you may not able to changes permissions and face error while doing so.
+However, sometimes due to a clash of permissions or incorrect settings, you may not able to changes permissions and face error while doing so.
 In such scenarios, the following error is most common:

 Failed to enumerate objects in the container, Access is denied

 You’re more likely to face this error when you’re not the owner of the content, whose permissions you’re changing about.
-Thus in such cases, following are the exact steps you should take to avoid the error.
+Thus in such cases, the following are the exact steps you should take to avoid the error.
 You can do it in either of the three ways:

 1. Firstly, right-click over the folder/file whose permissions you’ve to change.
 Select Properties.